PabloJM21/Centralization-Metrics-for-P2P-Network-Databases/README.md

 ![Radar Chart Plot](images/radar_chart.png "Radar Chart")

 As we can see, the avail_mainnet database exhibits the lowest centralization in all metrics.
+On the other hand, the ipfs network exhibits highest centralization in dial entropy, degree centralization, ASN and country gini indexes.
+Regarding IP address prefixes, it is overpassed by the polkadot and filecoin networks.

 ## In progress

 ### Out-Degree Ratio of the IPFS Database

-To investigate the health of the IPFS database I decided to focus on a specific crawl and analyze the proportion of out-degree connections of the nodes.
+To assess the health of the IPFS database, I focused on a specific crawl and analyzed the proportion of out-degree connections among nodes.

 ![Out-Degree Ratio Plot](images/direct_neighbor_ratio_nebula_ipfs_19604.png "Out-Degree Ratio")

-The resulting distribution shows that the nodes with fewer connections have mostly out-degree connections, while nodes with many connections are mostly in-degree.
+The resulting distribution reveals that nodes with fewer connections predominantly exhibit out-degree connections, whereas highly connected nodes primarily have in-degree connections.
+This suggests a structural pattern in which low-degree nodes function as clients, initiating connections with other peers, while high-degree nodes serve as hubs, receiving connections from multiple peers.

 ### Degree of unreachable peers for the IPFS Database